EditB/100-days-of-code/r1-log.md

 - Set up mlab, deployed the code to Glitch.
 - Still found an issue, for the shortURL redirect logic.
 Will fix it tomorrow.
 - Got to coding too late and since it's getting close to midnight, my brain is pretty slow right now.

+### R1D35 - 2/2/18
+- Managed to fit coding into my daytime; so much better than struggling to stay awake and focus near midnight...
+- Fixed up the shortURL redirect issue in Glitch, and also did a code review and deleted what was not needed.
+The code is shorter and easier to read now.
+- Figured out how to see the changes in GitHub (compared to the previous version).
+It's really exciting that all this is getting easy and natural now.
+Really, the more you practice the better you get...